-Structure and tasks PART 1 TASK TYPE Writing an essay with a AND FOCUS discursive focus.
+PART 1 TASK TYPE AND FOCUS Writing an essay with a discursive focus.
 Candidates are required to demonstrate that they can identify salient issues on a topic, and support an argument with subsidiary points and reasons.
 Their essay should be well organised, with an introduction, clear development and an appropriate conclusion.
 FORMAT This question is compulsory.
 Candidates are required to write 220-260 words based on two bullet points given in the input text.
-PART 2 TASK TYPE Candidates must complete an AND FOCUS email or letter, a report, or a review, demonstrating that they can put together and develop their ideas on a topic, with a specific purpose and target reader in mind.
-Candidates will be expected to show awareness of the style and tone required by the task, and that they can describe, evaluate, hypothesise, persuade and compare specified in no more than 70 words.
+PART 2 TASK TYPE AND FOCUS Candidates must complete an email or letter, a report, or a review, demonstrating that they can put together and develop their ideas on a topic, with a specific purpose and target reader in mind.
+Candidates will be expected to show awareness of the style and tone required by the task, and that they can describe, evaluate, hypothesise, persuade and compare as appropriate to the task.
+FORMAT A situationally based writing task, specified in no more than 70 words.
 Candidates are required to write between 220 and 260 words.